eth-act/zkevm-book/README.md

 The focus of the book is not:

 - to explain every detail of a specific zkVM
-- to explain the cryptographic concepts in full detail -- there is enough literature for that
+- to explain the cryptographic concepts in full detail

 Also, don't use this to open controversial discussions about the future of Ethereum.